ishtartec/CDF-Workshop/README.md

 NOTE: The following instructions are for using Putty.
 You can also use other popular SSH tools such as [MobaXterm](https://mobaxterm.mobatek.net/) or [SmarTTY](http://smartty.sysprogs.com/)

-- Right click to download [this ppk key](https://raw.githubusercontent.com/tspannhw/CDF-Workshop/master/hdf-workshop.ppk) > Save link as > save to Downloads folder
+- You were sent a PEM and a PPK.

 - Use putty to connect to your node using the ppk key:
-  - Connection > SSH > Auth > Private key for authentication > Browse... > Select hdf-workshop.ppk
+  - Connection > SSH > Auth > Private key for authentication > Browse... > Select cdf.ppk
 ![Image](https://raw.githubusercontent.com/tspannhw/CDF-Workshop/master/putty.png)

 - Create a new seession called `hdf-workshop`